tonyscottpage/site/_posts/2014-08-22-torvalds-tit-for-tat.markdown

 image:
 ---

-**The story of Linux is now a legend inspiring a global Open Source movement, alongside stories of Wikipedia and a handful of other collaborative global projects.
+**The story of Linux is now a legend, alongside stories of Wikipedia and a handful of other collaborative projects, inspiring a global Open Source movement.
 How did the founder Linus Torvalds unlock the energy that has sustained the rise of Linux over the last 20 years?
 How could your workplace gain from adopting an Open Source Way?**

 ![](/libb/images/linux.jpg)

 Linus Torvalds, was just 21 when he changed the world by writing a new free operating system called Linux.
 Today Linux-based systems power much of the world's computing including servers, set-top boxes, smartphones, tablets, network routers, PCs and supercomputers.
 But when in 1991 Linus began this he asked for feedback and ideas, and never even expected people to volunteer help.

 What are the so-called "Open Source" freedoms, rules and principles that are evidently unlocking such extraordinary levels of participation from large communities of Linux volunteers globally?
+Here Linus is letting us in on their secret.

 ###On freedoms, fairness, being selfish and tit-for-tat
 <em>I was not trying to get everybody to contribute to some common good, some big goody-goody "let's all sing kumbaya around the campfire and make the world a better place".
 No, Open Source only really works if everybody is contributing for their own selfish reasons... by no means about financial reward, though.</em>